angehuy/ESKAPEE_brownlab/README.md

-## Characterizing and Predicting the Niche-Specific Genomic Features of ESKAPEE Pathogens
+## Characterizing and Predicting the Niche-Specific Genomic Features of ESK(A)PEE Pathogens

 In this project, I am designing machine learning models that predict ecological niches based on genomic data and identifying conserved ESKAPEE genes related to pathogenicity based on niche localization.
+Based on proportion of genomes passing quality metrics, I am starting with A. Baumannii genomes

 ## **Current progress that repo reflects**